hernantz/blog/content/its-the-competition-stupid.md

 Seeing how complex and fragile our existence is, would you say that life is fair?
 And if not, who should fix it?
 How should justice be provided?
 What does justice or equality mean?
+What if to benefit some, others have to be affected negatively?
 Can a fair society be built?
 How would you define fair?
-To change some variable in order to benefit some, others have to be affected negatively?

 **There is no absolute standard of justice**.
 The pursuit of universal justice and equality is futile.
 They can only be approximated by certain metrics, laws,